Hypoparathyroidism: Signs and symptoms

 The main symptoms of hypoparathyroidism are the result of the low blood calcium level, which interferes with normal muscle contraction and nerve conduction.
 As a result, people with hypoparathyroidism can experience paresthesia, an unpleasant tingling sensation around the mouth and in the hands and feet, as well as muscle cramps and severe spasms known as "tetany" that affect the hands and feet.
 Many also report a number of subjective symptoms such as fatigue, headaches, bone pain and insomnia.
 Crampy abdominal pain may occur.
 Physical examination of someone with hypocalcemia may show tetany, but it is also possible to provoke tetany of the facial muscles by tapping on the facial nerve (a phenomenon known as Chvostek's sign) or by using the cuff of a sphygmomanometer to temporarily obstruct the blood flow to the arm (a phenomenon known as Trousseau's sign of latent tetany).

 Several medical emergencies can arise in people with low calcium levels.
 These are seizures, severe irregularities in the normal heart beat (specifically prolongation of the QT interval), as well as spasm of the upper part of the airways or the smaller airways known as the bronchi (both potentially causing respiratory failure).
+Chronic hypoparathyroidism results in persistent low calcium with high phosphate in the body, which may present as calcification of the basal ganglia, associated with seizures, Parkinson's disease, and cognitive difficulties.